Wrestling Strength Training: Program & Guide

 Selected wrestlers were found to have 10% greater grip strength, 12% greater isometric back strength, and 7% greater isometric leg strength compared to those who weren’t selected for the National training camp.

-Looking again at senior wrestlers, a 2015 study compared elite and sub-elite wrestlers where elite wrestlers were those with 8+ years of experience and participated in at least three International events representing their country while sub-elite wrestlers were finalists in their National competitions but never competed internationally [8].
+Looking again at senior wrestlers, a 2015 study compared elite and sub-elite wrestlers where elite wrestlers were those with 8+ years of experience and participated in at least three International events representing their country, while sub-elite wrestlers were finalists in their National competitions but never competed internationally [8].

-Elite wrestlers had higher bench presses (1.1 vs. 0.9) and squats (1.4 vs. 1.1) relative to bodyweight compared to sub-elite wrestlers.
+Elite wrestlers had higher bench presses (1.1 vs. 0.9) and squats (1.4 vs. 1.1) relative to bodyweight than sub-elite wrestlers.

-Maximum muscle power was also much higher for these exercises ranging from 14-30% greater than seen in amateur wrestlers.
+Maximum muscle power was also much higher for these exercises, ranging from 14-30% greater than seen in amateur wrestlers.
 It seemed that age and physical training experience wasn’t the distinguishing factor regarding muscle strength and power, but rather fat-free mass.

-Elite wrestlers also showed stronger grip strength in the light and middleweight classes ranging from 6-19% greater but no differences were seen in heavyweights.
+Elite wrestlers also showed stronger grip strength in the light and middleweight classes, ranging from 6-19% greater, but no differences were seen in heavyweights.
 Maximal back strength was also much higher in elites than amateurs at 7-20%.

 Physical Differences Between Greco-Roman and Freestyle Wrestling